Measuring Your XJ Cherokee Driveshafts

 If you have substantial lift and want smooth operation out of your shaft, we suggest one of the Slip Yoke Eliminator (SYE) kits along with a double cardan (CV) drive shaft.

-With this system you should be able to keep your transfer case at stock height but you need to be sure to rotate your differential so the pinion points directly at the out-put of the transfer case to maintain minimal joint angle at the differential end.
+With this system eliminates the need for any transfer case drop spacers.
+You may need to rotate your differential so the pinion points directly at the out-put of the transfer case to maintain minimal joint angle at the differential end.

 If you will measure the slope of the drive shaft and the slope of the pinion, we can calculate any adjustment that may be needed.
 With leaf spring suspension, this is easily corrected with shims placed between the springs and spring perch.
 If you have coil springs, the adjustment is made with either cam bolts or adjustable control arms.

-We have a number of options available that range from $500.00 to $770.00 as a complete package including the drive shaft.
-Please click here and take a moment to explore our SYE options.
+We have a number of XJ SYE options available that range from $500.00 to $770.00 as a complete package including the drive shaft.
+If you would like to know more about all the options available, give us a call.

 How To Identify Which Transfer Case You Have